uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 Uh-oh!
 That's probably not what we want.
-The reason for this behaviour is that `arr` and `arr2` both point to the same array.
+The reason for this behavior is that `arr` and `arr2` both point to the same array.
-Remember how we were careful to introduce a variable _as a storage location together with a symbolic name_?
+Remember how we were careful to introduce a variable as a storage location together with a symbolic name?
-Well, it turns out that _different symbolic names_ may refer to the _exact same storage location_.
+Well, it turns out that different symbolic names may refer to the exact same storage location.

-You can visualize it like this:
+We can visualize it like this:

 ![](images/array-copy-incorrect.png)

-Here we have a storage location containing the values `1`, `2`, `3` and `4` somewhere.
+Here we have a storage location containing the values `1`, `2`, `3` and `4`.
-We also have two symbolic names `arr` and `arr2`.
-While the symbolic names are different, they point to the same storage location.
+Two symbolic names, `arr` and `arr2`, both point to this same location.
-Therefore, if we change the storage location, we will observe a change via _both_ symbolic names.
+Therefore, if we change the storage location, we will observe a change via both symbolic names.

 In order to actually copy the values, we can use the spread syntax again: